2020 Beirut explosion: MV Rhosus

 Grechushkin reportedly went bankrupt, (Note: The captain, Boris Prokoshev, wrote that Grechushkin had told him he had gone bankrupt, but noted that he did not believe Grechushkin.) and after the charterers lost interest in the cargo he abandoned Rhosus.
 The ship soon ran out of provisions, and the remaining crew were unable to disembark due to immigration restrictions.
 According to Lloyd's List, port state control seized Rhosus on 4 February 2014 due to US$100,000 in unpaid bills.
 The ship had accrued port fees and been fined for refusing cargo.
 Lawyers argued for the crew's repatriation on compassionate grounds because of the danger posed by the cargo still aboard the ship, and an Urgent Matters judge in Beirut allowed them to return home.
 They had been forced to live aboard the ship for about a year.

 By order of the judge, Rhosuss cargo was brought ashore in 2014 and placed in Warehouse 12 at the port, where it remained for the next six years.
 Rhosus sank in the harbor in February 2018.

 Lebanese customs officials had sent letters to judges requesting a resolution to the issue of the confiscated cargo, proposing that the ammonium nitrate be either exported, given to the Lebanese Armed Forces or sold to the private Lebanese Explosives Company.
 (Note: Ammonium nitrate has a long history of industrial disasters globally, and thus has been gradually phased out over concerns for misuse and safety.)
 Letters had been sent on 27 June and 5 December 2014, 6 May 2015, 20 May and 13 October 2016, and 27 October 2017.
 One of the letters sent in 2016 noted that judges had not replied to previous requests, and pleaded:

 In view of the serious danger of keeping these goods in the hangar in unsuitable climatic conditions, we reaffirm our request to please request the marine agency to re-export these goods immediately to preserve the safety of the port and those working in it, or to look into agreeing to sell this amount ...

 Each time, the requests were procedurally declined due to errors by the customs officials.
 However, the officials persisted in making the same requests instead of correcting the errors.
 Legal experts also said that the customs officials could have confiscated the material unilaterally.
-As of October 2025 Lebanon is still waiting for the Bulgarian government to decide about the extradition request for Igor Grechushkin.